berachain/modular-summit-workshop-2023/README.md

 ## Berachain x Celestia x OP Stack

-From the root of this repo, run:
+From the root of this repo, build the docker image:

 ```bash
 make build-docker